-Astronomical exposure reduction (and) image stacking modus
+Astronomical exposure reduction (and) image stacking method

 Copyright 2017 -18 firstname.lastname@example.org

 CDC – consumer digital camera / DSLR / mirror-less

 OSC – one shot colour – refers to cameras with sensors overlaid with a Bayer matrix or Fovean filtered

 RAW – RAW data or image data - The image file or data file straight from the camera in its RAW format.